 Haywire is free.

 Haywire exists as a shared space for critics.
 The platform itself is strictly not-for-profit.
-All editorial positions are filled by volunteers, server and domain costs are currently covered by our Editor-in-Chief.
+All editorial positions are filled by volunteers, server and domain costs are currently covered by our members.
+(It’s nobody’s obligation to chip in.)

 Any writing that appears on the site remains entirely its author’s property and can be freely reposted, sold to other publications or made the subject of a crowdfunding campaign such as Patreons.